-- (1) A use under an applicable local planning instrument as stated in column 1 of Table 10.3 (Schedule of adopted charges) is included within the infrastructure State planning regulatory provision development class stated in column 2 of Table 10.3 (Schedule of adopted charges). - (2) The Council and the distributor-retailer are to allocate a use not otherwise stated under subsection (1) to an applicable development class based on an assessment of use and demand.
+- (1) A use under the local planning instrument as stated in column 1 of Table 10.3 (Schedule of adopted charges) is included within the Schedule 16 of the Planning Regulation charge category stated in column 2 of Table 10.3 (Schedule of adopted charges). - (2) The Council and the distributor-retailer are to allocate a use not otherwise stated under subsection (1) to an applicable development class based on an assessment of use and demand.